aspose-cells/Aspose-Cells-Tutorials/cells/english/net/getting-started/create-save-excel-97-2003-aspose-cells-dotnet/_index.md

 ## Introduction

 In the world of data management, the ability to create and save Excel workbooks programmatically is essential.
 Whether you're automating reports or integrating Excel functionalities into your applications, doing so efficiently can save time and reduce errors.
-This tutorial will guide you through using Aspose.Cells for .NET to create a workbook and save it in the Excel 97-2003 format—a handy skill when dealing with legacy systems or specific client requirements.
+This tutorial will guide you through using Aspose.Cells for .NET to create a workbook and save it in the Excel 97-2003 format—a valuable skill when dealing with legacy systems or specific client requirements.

+Legacy Excel formats remain crucial in many business environments where compatibility with older systems is necessary.
+The Excel 97-2003 format (`.xls`) is particularly important as many organizations still rely on it for their daily operations and data exchange.
+With Aspose.Cells, you can easily support these requirements without installing Microsoft Office.

 **What You'll Learn:**